GTAmodding/gta3script-specs/SPECIFICATION.md

 This is an attempt to produce a formal language specification for the GTA3script language.

-GTA3script is a imperative, strong and statically typed scripting language built by DMA Design (now Rockstar North) to design the mission scripts of its Grand Theft Auto game series.
+GTA3script is an imperative, strong and statically typed scripting language built by DMA Design (now Rockstar North) to design the mission scripts in Grand Theft Auto game series.

-The language is very simple and contains a huge amount of quirks uncommon to other languages.
+The language is very basic and contains a huge amount of quirks uncommon to other languages.
 This document attempts to pull together all those tricks in a coherent way.

 Scope
 ---------------------